Texas Heartbeat Act: Academic opinions

 The Texas Heartbeat Act is intensely controversial because it was written to frustrate judicial review and thwart the judiciary from enforcing Supreme Court precedents that declared abortion to be a constitutionally protected right.
 That the Act succeeded in eliminating access to pre-viability abortions in Texas while Roe v.
 Wade ostensibly remained the law of the land has only added to the controversy surrounding the law.
 Law professors that supported Roe v.
 Wade, such as Laurence Tribe and Michael C. Dorf, have criticized the Act and its enforcement mechanism as "cynical" and "diabolical".
 Opponents of abortion have praised the Act's circumvention of Roe v.
 Wade as "brilliant", and "genius".
-Other commentators combine both views by describing the law as an act of "sinister brilliance”, "sinister genius", or "diabolical genius".